denten-books/plain-text/main.md

 least three elements: dots, dashes, and silences of various length.
 Furthermore, note that Morse code is a "variable length" format, where characters are encoded in sequences (of dots and dashes) that vary in length: from one dash for "T" to six dots for "6".
-This property has made Morse code ill-suited for automated telegraphy.
+This property had made Morse code ill-suited for automated telegraphy.
 In a long-chain of mediation between message, telegraph operator, and machine, the human was a limiting factor.
-Writing in 1929,  Hervey Brackbill laments the demise of a language associated with human-driven, Morse code telegraph operation.
+Writing in 1929 for the journal "American Speech,"  Hervey Brackbill laments the demise of a language associated with human-driven, Morse code telegraph operation.
 "Morse telegraphy is commonly referred to as a 'game,' and the operator 'works a wire.'"
 The operator tapping on a semi-automatic key "uses a bug."
 Brackbill writes, "the first instruments, with their long slender levers and springs, looked very much like a sprawling bug."
 They have trade names like "Lighting Bug," "Gold Bug," and "Cootie" (for a small model).
-The hand
+Operators using "straight keys," achieved speeds upwords of 25-30 words per minute, limited by [^@halstead_genesis_1949, @u.s._bureau_of_labor_statistics_displacement_1932].

+"Partial
+paralysis of wrist and arm," condition known as "glass arm."
+The sender has "put him under the table," when he is transmitting too fast.
+"He was burnt up."
+To "paste" somone is to transmit at high speeds to deliberatly burn him up or put him under the table.
+"Those who cut up this tape and paste it on blanks so as to form a page are called 'pasters' and, sarcastically by the old Morse men, 'paperhangers' [^@brackbill_telegraphers_1929].

 Baudot.
 Fixed length.